-Communicable Diseases City of El Paso COVID-19 Education and Cluster Management educate the community on the COVID-19 virus and infection.
+The COVID-19 Pandemic response set the stage for activating the City of El Paso's Department of Public Health (DPH) Education Task Force (ETF) to educate the community on the COVID-19 virus and infection.
 The ETF promoted preventative measures and vaccinations, among other activities.
 The DPH proudly deployed the COVID-19 ETF prior to the detection of the first case in the community and targeted travel spots and grocery stores to capture high-risk individuals and as many community members as possible.
 The ETF was initially composed of DPH Educators but quickly expanded and welcomed staff from other DPH programs, city departments, volunteers, and temporary staff to ensure information was provided throughout the County.